-Each Triggered Messages campaign must have an associated Email Service Provider (ESP) connection and ESP action (send mail, add to group, remove from group).
+Each Optimizely Triggered Messages campaign must have an associated Email Service Provider (ESP) connection and ESP action (send mail, add to group, remove from group).
 Set up the ESP connection and the ESP action once, and these can act on all of your Triggered Messages campaigns.
 Furthermore, each Triggered Messages campaign must have an associated Email Product Recommendations campaign that uses an appropriate trigger strategy.
-See Setting up a triggered Email Product Recommendations campaign.
+See Set up a triggered Optimizely Email Product Recommendations campaign.

-Creating a new Triggered Messages campaign
+Creating a Triggered Messages campaign

 Go to Triggered Messages in your Personalization Portal account.
 To create a new Triggered Messages campaign, click Create a new campaign and fill out the form as follows: